glynnbird/metrics-collector-aggregation-microservice/README.md

 * sum - sum a single element of the message
 * stats - calculate stats on a single element of the message
 * countdistinct - count numbers of distinct values of a single element of the message
+* customstats - calculate stats on a value returned by a supplied function

 This service is designed to be paired with the *Metrics Collector Microservice* which sends web traffic data to a Redis, RabbitMQ or Kafka queue or pubsub channel.
 Other Microservices can listen to the data arriving on those channels, services such as the *Metrics Collector Storage Microservice* which can store data in Cloudant, MongoDB or ElasticSearch.